 What’s in a name?
 When it comes to a small business, that question has even more layers to it.
-Brand recognition has a special pull with your client base and helps you stand out in a crowd, so your business name needs to be thought-out and intentional.
+Brand recognition has a special pull with your client base and helps you stand out in a crowd, so your business name needs to be carefully chosen and intentional.
 Once you have it, though, how do you claim your own business name for yourself?

 The goal is to not only check that your desired name isn’t already taken, but also to get some inspiration from other trademarks in similar classes to your industry.
 You also want to search to see what kind of domain name registrations already exist that incorporate the trademark you are trying to create.
 Domain name registrars like ICANN.org (a nonprofit that manages URL registrations) can assist with this.

 Under initial application forms, you will apply for your trademark on the Principal or Supplemental Register.
-You can also apply for other marks at this stage (such as certification, collective, and collective memberships, if applicable).
+You can also apply for other marks at this stage, such as certification, collective, and collective memberships, if applicable.

 You will also identify the goods and services involved at this step.
 Depending on which application option you choose, you will either select your goods/service listing from the already-existing Trademark Identification manual (via TEAS Plus), or you can write the description of your goods and services yourself (via TEAS Standard).

 Sometimes, other statements may be required alongside your application.
 If your mark...